cr-signorelli/microsoft-windows10/[EN-US] identify-windows-version.md

-# Command to identify the Windows version inside a stick or DVD
+# Identify the Windows version inside a stick or DVD

 **Open CMD or PowerShell as administrator**
 ```PowerShell